 Formative assessment will be occurring in daily phonics sessions and children should be given appropriate challenge at the correct phonics level.
-A baseline assessment is done at the start of each academic year to see where the children are and any gaps that they may have.
 Each half term we use the ELS assessments and tracker tools for consistency to track where the children are.
 Half termly assessments takes place on the 5th week of each half term, allowing week 6 to tackle misconceptions from the class or individuals.
 Following this the first week of each half term starts with a review week as we value and recognise how important it is to revisit and revise previous learning before moving into new learning.
 Review weeks happen at certain points throughout the year to allow for consolidation and practise.

-Diagnostic Assessment:
+Diagnostic Assessment

 A diagnostic assessment is used for new starters, children who have previously been taught a different phonics programme or for any children who still have gaps in their phonic knowledge further up the school.
 The assessment is split into four parts: reviewing GPC knowledge, reading words that contain GPCs, oral blending, segmenting and reading harder to read and spell words.
-Juist highlight the things they don't know as this will make the assessment easier to read.
 This then allows any gaps in children's knowledge to be identified and addressed with the correct intervention.